AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/hooks-property.md

 Use the `hooks` section to run shell commands during the build, deploy, and post-deploy phases:

 -  **`build`**—Execute commands _before_ packaging your application.
-Services, such as the database or Redis, are not available at this time since the application has not been deployed yet.
-You must add custom commands _before_ the default `php ./vendor/bin/ece-tools` command so that custom-generated content continues to the deployment phase.
+Services, such as the database or Redis, are not available since the application has not been deployed yet.
+Add custom commands _before_ the default `php ./vendor/bin/ece-tools` command so that custom-generated content continues to the deployment phase.

 -  **`deploy`**—Execute commands _after_ packaging and deploying your application.
 You can access other services at this point.
 Since the default `php ./vendor/bin/ece-tools` command copies the `app/etc` directory to the correct location, you must add custom commands _after_ the deploy command to prevent custom commands from failing.